-On the Azerbaijan side of the border, there is nothing much except a shop which sells snacks and drinks etc. There are also a dozen or so cars which can take you to anywhere in Azerbaijan.
+On the Azerbaijan side of the border, there is nothing much except a shop that sells snacks and drinks, etc. There are also a dozen or so cars that can take you anywhere in Azerbaijan.
 I needed a taxi/car for Baku, and I found that within a few minutes.
 In fact, the taxi drivers approached me immediately after I entered Azerbaijan.

-The taxi/car drivers can not speak a single word of English, the driver whom I negotiated the fare to Baku, he phoned one of his nephews who talked to me in English and then he translated to the driver.
-Finally, we agreed on 80 Azerbaijani manats for a shared taxi to Baku, that money is equal to almost $40 USD (April 2017).
+Taxi drivers in Azerbaijan absolutely can not speak a single word of English.
+The driver whom I negotiated the fare to Baku, phoned one of his nephews who talked to me in English, and then he translated to the driver.
+Finally, we agreed on 80 Azerbaijani manats for a shared taxi to Baku, that money is equal to almost $45 USD (April 2020).

-The drivers will initially ask you to pay $100 USD to Baku, but will later reduce the price if you act like you know the fare already (I didn’t know though, as my this border crossing was unplanned) but I acted like I knew 🙂
+The drivers will initially ask you to pay $100 USD to Baku, but will later reduce the price if you act like you know the fare already (I didn’t know though, as this border crossing was unplanned) but I acted as I knew.